Tharos-ux/pangenome-notes/content/Building a graph/minigraph-cactus.md

 > + Align with an aligner like **Progressive Cactus** from a tree (`mashtree` can be useful)
 > + Cut down sequences to match the threshold
 > + Try PGGB

+### Build graph from multifasta files
+In the case you build from multiple individuals (files) with many entries (fasta fields), each .
+You will find reference to the files in the W-lines:
++ the name given to the sample (cactus pipeline file) will be **in the first field**.
++ the name of each fasta header will be **in the third field**.

 ### Control input sequence order